-On October 2, 2017, we entered into cross currency swap agreements to convert a notional amount of \$300.0 million equivalent to 291.2 million of Swiss Franc ("CHF") denominated intercompany loans into U.S. dollars.
+On October 2, 2017, we entered into cross currency swap agreements to convert a notional amount of \$300.0 million equivalent to 291.2 million of Swiss Franc denominated intercompany loans into U.S. dollars.
 The CHF denominated intercompany loans were the result of the purchase of intellectual property by a subsidiary in Switzerland as part of the Codman Acquisition.
 The objective of these cross-currency swaps is to reduce volatility of earnings and cash flows associated with changes in the foreign currency exchange rate.
 Under the terms of these contracts, which have been designated as cash flow hedges, we will make interest payments in CHF and receive interest in U.S. dollars.
 Upon the maturity of these contracts, the Company will pay the principal amount of the loans in Swiss Francs and receive U.S. dollars from the counterparties.
+The total notional amount of our cross-currency swap agreements designated as cash flow hedges at December 31, 2018 were \$300.0 million.

 On November 28, 2017, we entered into a foreign currency forward contract, with a notional amount of \$8.9 million to mitigate the foreign currency exchange risk related to certain intercompany loans denominated in CHF.
-The contract is not designated as a hedging instrument.
+The contract was not designated as a hedging instrument.
+The foreign currency forward contract was settled on September 28, 2018.